RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Analysis and Results

-In the multi-class classification setting, all RocketStack configurations except for each-level SFE outperformed the baseline ensemble model (92.49\%) by level 10, though their progression patterns varied notably.
-The configuration without feature compression showed early rapid improvements, reaching 95.99\% at level 6 and plateauing thereafter with a final accuracy of 96.36\%.
-Periodic SFE (OOF-strict) followed a steady upward trend until level 7 (95.46\%), with moderate increases persisting through level 10 (97.76\%).
-In contrast, each-level SFE showed a downward trajectory, declining from 93.62\% at level 1 to 80.84\% at level 10.
-Among autoencoder variants, periodic 3-layer autoencoders showed relatively stable improvement, increasing from 94.50\% at level 1 to 98.16\% at level 10.
-Periodic 2-layer variants were slightly weaker overall, peaking at 94.78\% in level 10 despite mild volatility.
-The each-level 2-layer autoencoder configuration exhibited irregular trends but also ended above baseline (97.86\%).
-Attention-based strategies yielded the most consistent and highest gains.
-Each-level attention rose steadily from 94.88\% to 97.26\%.
-Among the periodic attention variants, all surpassed the baseline by a wide margin, though their trends diverged slightly.
-The OOF-light randomized configuration quickly peaked at level 3 (98.12\%) and maintained high performance through level 10 (98.14\%).
-Meanwhile, both OOF-strict and OOF-moderate randomization continued to gain until level 10, achieving 98.19\% and 98.60\%, respectively the highest values observed in the entire multi-class benchmark (see \autoref{tab:bestvsbest} for the complete performance results across all levels in both binary and multi-class settings).
-These trends are clearly depicted in the violin plots (see \autoref{fig:bestvsbest_benchmark}), which show more stable distributions and sharp upward shifts across levels, particularly for attention-based RocketStack configurations.
+In multi-class classification, all RocketStack configurations except each-level SFE surpassed the baseline ensemble accuracy of 92.49\% by level 10.
+The no-compression variant improved rapidly early on, reaching 95.99\% at level 6 and plateauing thereafter, with 96.36\% at level 10.
+Periodic SFE (OOF-strict) increased steadily to level 7 (95.46\%) and continued to improve through level 10 (97.76\%), whereas each-level SFE declined markedly from 93.62\% at level 1 to 80.84\% at level 10.
+Autoencoder-based compression showed mixed but generally positive trends: the periodic 3-layer variant rose from 94.50\% at level 1 to 98.16\% at level 10, periodic 2-layer peaked at 94.78\% at level 10 with mild volatility, and the each-level 2-layer variant exhibited irregular progression but ended above baseline (97.86\%).
+Attention-based strategies yielded the most consistent gains.
+Each-level attention increased from 94.88\% to 97.26\%, while periodic attention variants remained high across depth, with OOF-light peaking at level 3 (98.12\%) and maintaining 98.14\% at level 10.
+Both OOF-strict and OOF-moderate continued to improve through level 10, reaching 98.19\% and 98.60\%, respectively, with the latter representing the highest accuracy observed in the multi-class benchmark (\autoref{tab:bestvsbest}).
+These patterns are also reflected in the violin plots, which show stable distributions and upward shifts across levels, particularly for attention-based configurations (\autoref{fig:bestvsbest_benchmark}).